AmarKayed/Advanced-OOP-Project/README.md

         For example: **'25 MAR 2022'**

 4. ## Account
     This class represents a base class/superclass for the classes CurrentAccount and SavingsAccount subclasses.
-This class models the general attributes of any bank account, whether it is a CurrentAccount(used for day-to-day transactions/purposes) or a SavingsAccount(used for saving money).
+This class models the general properties of any bank account, whether it is a CurrentAccount(used for day-to-day transactions/purposes) or a SavingsAccount(used for saving money).

     Attributes:
     * IBAN == of type int, the IBAN stands for "International Bank Account Number", meaning that it is basically a unique identification number/code given to an account